 Unsupervised Capacity/Access: When a person has a reasonable likelihood of contact with children without being in the direct visual supervision of an EEC approved employee found “suitable” by EEC.

-Volunteer: Any person who assists in an unpaid and unsupervised capacity on a regular basis for an EEC licensed, approved or CCDF-funded program.
-Infrequent visitors must complete an EEC BRC if assisting in an unsupervised capacity.
+Volunteer: Any person who assists in an unpaid and unsupervised capacity for an EEC licensed, approved or CCDF-funded program.

 14.05: Candidate Categories and Applicable Background Record Checks